-Welcome to the 40th anniversary of the golden mount festival.
+Welcome to the 41st anniversary of the Golden Mount Festival.

 Regardless of where you may wander in this great country of ours, it’s difficult to go to a town or a city without bumping into someone who has been to Mount Morgan, has lived or worked in Mount Morgan or has family living in Mount Morgan.